 When activities becomes predictable and absolutely safe, they cease to be as exciting.
 They also cease, by definition, to be an adventure.
 Adventures have an uncertain outcome and will carry risks.

 Going into mountain areas is hazardous, and, when adventurous activities are added, the hazards are inevitably increased.
 This implies a potential risk of injury or, in extreme circumstances, loss of life.
-Anyone considering taking part in a course or expedition needs to consider this very seriously and to both take responsibility for their participation and acknowledge and accept these risks.
+Anyone considering taking part in a course or expedition needs to consider this very seriously.
+They must both take responsibility for their participation and acknowledge and accept these risks.

-The British Mountaineering Council (BMC) acts on behalf of walkers, climbers and mountaineers in the UK and offers the following participation statement that we ask you to agree to:
+The British Mountaineering Council (BMC) acts on behalf of walkers, climbers and mountaineers in the UK.
+It offers the following participation statement that we ask you to agree to: